The Grudge (2019 film): Critical response

+Audiences polled by CinemaScore gave the film a rare average grade of "F" on an A+ to F scale, while those at PostTrak gave it an average 0.5 out of 5 stars.

-Writing for the San Francisco Chronicle, Mick LaSalle said the film was all premise and no development, adding, "I saw this movie in the middle of the day, having had a great night's sleep, and I had to slap myself awake a few times."
-Variety's Owen Gleiberman called the film "a reboot of a remake of a film that wasn't all that scary to begin with", and wrote, "The Grudge plods on as if it were something more than formula gunk, cutting back and forth among the thinly written unfortunates who've been touched by the curse of that house."
-Nick Allen of RogerEbert.com gave the film 3 out of 4 stars, saying that it is "often as nasty as you want it to be, its cheesy jump-scares and generic packaging be damned".
+Mick LaSalle of the San Francisco Chronicle said the film was all premise and no development, adding, "I saw this movie in the middle of the day, having had a great night's sleep, and I had to slap myself awake a few times."
+Variety's Owen Gleiberman called the film "a reboot of a remake of a film that wasn't all that scary to begin with" and wrote, "The Grudge plods on as if it were something more than formula gunk, cutting back and forth among the thinly written unfortunates who've been touched by the curse of that house."
+Nick Allen of RogerEbert.com gave the film 3 out of 4 stars, saying that it is "often as nasty as you want it to be, its cheesy jump-scares and generic packaging be damned."

 Noel Murray of The Los Angeles Times wrote, "This is not a 'fun' horror picture.
 It's about miseries both supernatural and mundane.
 And, yes, it's scary.
 Pesce's art-film roots are evident in the movie's slow-burn first hour.
 But in the final third, The Grudge piles on the explicit gore and jump scares — all leading to a final scene and final shot as terrifying as anything in the original series.
 If the angry, vengeful 'Ju-On' ghosts must endure, they might as well be deployed by someone who knows how to make their attacks bruising."
 Ben Kenigsberg of The New York Times said, "The remake remains cursed by a fatally hokey concept."

 Future

-In September 2019, The Grudge director Nicolas Pesce expressed interest in a crossover film between The Grudge and the American The Ring film series, which was done for the first time in 2016 with Sadako vs. Kayako.
+In September 2019, The Grudge (2019) director Nicolas Pesce expressed interest in a crossover film between The Grudge and The Ring American film series.
 In January 2020, Pesce expressed further interest in a sequel being set in both a different part of the world than America or Japan, and in a different "less contemporary" time period compared to previous films.